pesterhazy/presumably/posts/reagent-3.md

 ## Further Reading

+The code for this example is available [on github](https://github.com/pesterhazy/presumably/blob/master/example-src/example/refs.cljs#L5).

 React comes with good documentation on [refs](https://facebook.github.io/react/docs/refs-and-the-dom.html) and [backing instances](https://facebook.github.io/react/blog/2015/12/18/react-components-elements-and-instances.html).

-For an in-depth explanation of React component from a ClojureScript perspective, the [Lambda Island episode on React](https://lambdaisland.com/episodes/react-app-clojurescript) is excellent (paywalled, but with a free trial available).
+For an in-depth explanation of React component from a ClojureScript perspective, the [Lambda Island episode on React](https://lambdaisland.com/episodes/react-app-clojurescript) is excellent (paywalled but with a free trial available).

 [React From Zero](https://github.com/kay-is/react-from-zero) is a useful step-by-step guide to React's concepts in JavaScript